 In the story of Little Red Riding Hood, the wolf dresses up as the grandmother, merging images of uncontrolled beastliness and the older woman in the bed, the place where sex often happens.
 A terrifying scenario to confront an innocent child with.
 In Tea Obreht’s recent novel The Tiger’s Wife, a young village woman becomes associated, married, with the myth of a roaming tiger.
 In the minds of the reader and the locals, the two figures merge.
 There’s an implicit suspicion that they are in some sense coupled and have sexual relations, and as a result are feared and avoided.

 Where do all these hidden repulsions stem from, if they don’t come into play with the male equivalent?
-One theory runs that the older woman-younger man image drags up the incest taboo: associations of ‘family’ from seeing an older woman and a young man together.
+One theory runs that the older woman-younger man image drags up the incest taboo (fear of the so-called Jocasta complex): associations of ‘family’ from seeing an older woman and a young man together.
 But then, why doesn’t that apply to an older man and a younger woman, i.e. the other way round?
 Another theory runs that there feels to us something subconsciously wrong with a pairing of ‘unequal’ desirability levels – unless the woman neutralises this sense by being exceptionally attractive, in men’s eyes.
 Scientists seem to mean by this that couples expect their desirability levels to seem similar because that also signals, to the primitive in all of us, similar levels of fertility and ‘breedability’.

 Another source of revulsion at the cougar image may be real stories of wild animals snatching or mothering children.
 I remember the case of a dingo stealing Azaria Chamberlain’s baby near the mythological icon of Ayers Rock.
 Online, you can access a list of all the children and babies taken or mauled by cougars in North America.
 You well might wonder, why?
 The tale of Romulus and Remus is probably a fable, but in 2001, a 10-year-old Chilean boy was found to have been living in a cave with a pack of dogs for at least two years, possibly fed from the teats of one of the bitches, and in 2008, a one-year-old boy was found being protected, cleaned and kept warm by feral cats on the streets of Misiones, Argentina.
 There are other real life tales, some of them about girls, but it’s the cross-gender pairings, animal mother with boy infant, that seem to make people shudder more.
 Maybe it’s something to do with the image we get of suckling; maybe that does conjure up a sexual image of boy on woman that part of society dislikes.